FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 The Register of Orders made by the Mayor or the Director General up to the date of

-the Meeting was available on SharePoint for inspection by the Members.--- 27
+the Meeting was available on SharePoint for inspection by the Members.
+---
+27

 **PLANNING AND DEVELOPMENT:**